Fitus/Zaloha2.sh/DOCUMENTATION.md

                     property in certain situations, e.g. if you do not want to keep the Zaloha metadata directory.
-However, this sacrifices features based on the last run of Zaloha: <b>REV.NEW</b> and distinction of operations on files newer than the last run of Zaloha (e.g. distinction between <b>UPDATE.!</b> and <b>UPDATE</b>).
+However, this sacrifices features based on the last run of Zaloha: <b>REV.NEW</b> and distinction of actions on files newer than the last run of Zaloha (e.g. distinction between <b>UPDATE.!</b> and <b>UPDATE</b>).

 <b>--noIdentCheck</b>  ... do not check if objects on identical paths in &lt;sourceDir&gt;